 There are a few common personal items we flush down the toilet daily that we really need to think twice about.
-Cotton swabs, Band-Aids and tampons are three such items.
-Tiny cotton balls seem harmless, but have been known to build up in bends of piping, ultimately creating a blockage.
+Cotton swabs, Band-Aids, and tampons are three such items.
+Tiny cotton balls seem harmless but have been known to build up in bends of piping, ultimately creating a blockage.
 Band-Aids are another item that is made from non-biodegradable plastic.
 This is both terrible for the environment and terrible for your septic tank and sewage system.
-While there are parts of a tampon that will eventually break down in water, there is no way of knowing how fast they will break down in water, so avoid flushing these by putting a trash can in your bathroom.
+While there are parts of a tampon that will eventually break down in the water, there is no way of knowing how fast they will break down in the water, so avoid flushing these by putting a trash can in your bathroom.

 04 of 09